-But how do you go from mood board to deciding on products and materials, such as flooring, and locking in selections for your home?
+Mood boards are a great tool to use to hone in on your individual style.
+But how do you go from mood board to deciding on products and materials, such as flooring, and locking in selections for your reno or new build?

 This is a question many readers have asked for help with!
-They say they can create mood boards they love but then moving from this concept to tangible products is near impossible.
+They say they can create mood boards but struggle to proceed to the next step of selecting materials and finishes.
 And we totally get why — often your mood board is brimming with beautiful images that contain different colour palettes and variations on a theme (or just completely luxe finishes that are well out of budget)!

 “As a designer I love all styles of design, however when it came time for me to build my own home, I all of a sudden found myself having to find a style I wanted to live in,” explains Sarah of a struggle many of us can relate to!